 Pray for the protection of children who aren’t attending school.

 Many children can’t attend school because their families depend on their income or the walk to school is too long or dangerous.
-The 120 million children worldwide not enrolled in school are at greater risk for exploitation, child marriage, and lower income-earning potential.
-And because half of the world’s out-of-school children live in conflict-affected countries, they are at an even higher risk of being marginalized.
+The 258 million children worldwide not enrolled in school are at greater risk for exploitation, child marriage, and lower income-earning potential.
+Globally, there is a 9% increase in hourly earnings for one extra year of schooling.

 Father God, lay a blanket of protection over children who cannot attend school, especially those whose educations are disrupted by conflict, emergencies, and natural disasters.
 In Your mercy, we pray for You to provide opportunities for learning so that through education, children find the hope and skills for a better future.